PostHog/posthog.com/contents/customers/ycombinator.md

 PostHog isn’t the only tool in Y Combinator’s stack, of course.
 Teams across the organization can each have their own processes, tools and OKRs to guide their progress.
 Some teams at Y Combinator use Segment or Amplitude — but for the flagship Startup School project, PostHog was a clear choice.

-“We were very thoughtful about what we wanted to use with Startup School and Cofounder Matching,” said Cat.
+“We were very thoughtful about what we wanted to use with Startup School and Co-founder Matching,” said Cat.
 “We chose PostHog so we wouldn’t lose a bunch of the traffic and data.
-We found that with Google Analytics and other platforms we would lose up to 30% of our data from users who would not allow third-party tracking, or used adblockers.
+We found that with Google Analytics and other platforms we would lose up to 30% of our data due to adblockers and users who would not allow third-party tracking.
 Our users are very tech-savvy... very likely to block third-party cookies.”

 “Because Startup School is very wide reaching, it really matters to us that we have an accurate understanding of what's happening.
 That meant PostHog was the obvious choice.”